luuzuriaga/luuzuriaga/README.md

 <br clear="both">
 <!-- Este es un comentario en README.md -->

-I’m a Web Developer and Systems and Computer Engineering student at Universidad Continental, with experience in frontend development (HTML, CSS, JavaScript, React) and basic backend knowledge (Node.js, Java, APIs).
+I’m a Web Developer and Systems and Computer Engineering student at Universidad Continental, with experience in frontend development and basic backend knowledge.
-I completed intensive bootcamps at TripleTen and Alura ONE, gaining hands-on experience in responsive design, UX/UI, and full web application development.
 Passionate about technology and continuous learning, I enjoy building digital solutions that are accessible, functional, and user-centered.
 Career goal: Grow as a Web / Frontend / Full Stack Developer, contributing to impactful projects while improving my skills.